 While several of the expressways from the original, controversial Miami freeway plan were killed, Florida DOT decided that Interstate 95 should be upgraded.
 With the population of Dade and Broward County booming, it would eventually have to be widened.
 However, these upgrades would not happen until much later.

 As the 1980s continued, it became clearer that Interstate 95 would have to be upgraded soon.
-Planning had begun in the mid-1970s for widening of Interstate 95 from Florida 112 (Airport Expressway) north through Broward County to Linton Boulevard in southern Palm Beach County, a distance of 47 miles.
+Planning had begun in the mid-1970s for widening of Interstate 95 from SR 112 (Airport Expressway) north through Broward County to Linton Boulevard in southern Palm Beach County, a distance of 47 miles.
 The only thing that prevented this from happening sooner was funding, which had postponed this major reconstruction project for nearly 11 years.

 The ultimate cost for the entire project was $400 million, which was nearly one-third of the amount it cost to construct all of Interstate 595 in Broward County at the same time.
-The first section of Interstate 95 to be upgraded was from the Golden Glades Interchange north to the Broward County line.
+The first section of I-95 to be upgraded was from the Golden Glades Interchange north to the Broward County line.
 One high occupancy vehicle lane was constructed in each direction in the median, and one lane was constructed outside from Ives Dairy Road to the county line.
 Work started the first week of November 1986 and was completed in mid-December 1988, at the cost of $15.8 million.

 Additional segments of Interstate 95 between the Airport Expressway and the Golden Glades Interchange began construction, with the last section of widening occurring between NW 129th and 151st Street.
 Construction began in May 1992 and ended February 1995.